dlarr/swagelize/README.md

     - Generate associations within sequelize model files
         - As of today, only One to Many associations are covered due to lack of swagger spec support of data models feature (no primary key definitions, no cardinality definitions),
         - many to many associations
-        - (YET TO COME) One to one associations,
+        - One to one associations,
 - (YET TO COME) Generate a dao folder with all methods described in swagger path node including parameters and sequelize glu code

 Restrictions : this libray has been developed for MariaDB project needs, so I only tested it for MariaDB sequelization in a nodejs project